 Maxwell had a fall fest at his school today which meant dressing up like someone or something on a farm.
 How about a cowboy or maybe even a cow?
 Nope.
 Max made it very clear that a tractor was the only option.
-At 7pm last night I started to attempt to craft up a cardboard box tractor costume because the 2 and half year old in our house is the boss and I just do what I’m told.
-The hardest part about the tractor costume is waiting for the paint to dry.
-Thankfully this dang fall fest was a week before Halloween, so if any other toddlers out there need to be a tractor, I’ve got you covered!
+At 7pm last night I attempted to craft up a cardboard box tractor costume because the 2 and half year old in our house is the boss and I just do what I’m told.

 - Diaper box (or any small box)